JWest2323/JWest2323/README.md

 - 👋 Hi, I’m Jamal West
+- 👔 I currently work as a Front-End developer at Citigroup.
-- 👀 I’m interested in JavaScript, TypeScript, NodeJS, and  Data Visualization.
+- 👀 I’m interested in JavaScript, TypeScript, NodeJS, and  Full Stack Development.
 - 🌱 I’m currently learning nextJS, React, and TailwindCSS.
-- 💞️ I’m looking to collaborate on UI/UX, Angular/React, and Data Visualization projects.
+- 💞️ I’m looking to collaborate on UI/UX, Angular/React, and Full Stack Development projects.
 - 📫 How to reach me: thejamalwest@gmail.com.
 <!---
 JWest2323/JWest2323 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.